-For information on Fall 2014 tuition and fees for students, please visit the Bursar's Office website at:
+For information on tuition and fees for students, please visit the Bursar's Office website at:

 Nonresident Tuition Fees

-In addition to the tuition fees in the applicable charts above, out-of-state and international students must pay non-resident tuition fees of $372 per unit or fractional unit.
+In addition to the tuition fees in the applicable charts above, out-of-state and international students must pay non-resident tuition fees of $396 (Fall 2017) per unit or fractional unit.

-For information on Fall 2014 fees for Non-Resident and International students, please visit the Bursar's Office website at:
+For information about Non-Resident Fees and International students, please visit the Bursar’s Office website at:

 Certain nonresident students who have attended high school in California for a minimum of three years and have graduated from a California high school (or attained the equivalent High School Equivalency Certificate issued by the California Department of Education) may be exempt from tuition fees.
 For more information on residency requirements, see the Residency web page or visit the One Stop Student Services Center in the Student Services Building.

 For complete information about establishing residency, please visit our residency page at www.sfsu.edu/future/apply/residency.html.

 Frequently Asked Questions about Exemptions from Nonresident Tuition Fees

 Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was recently amended with AB 2000.
 The laws were written for students who are undocumented or a U.S. Citizen/Permanent Resident who attended High School in California.
 If these students meet ALL of the following criteria, they are able to pay ‘resident fees’ instead of ‘non-resident fees’ if they attend a CA public institution of higher education.